Trees - General Reference

 MAPLES FOR GARDENS: A Color Encyclopedia

 C.J.
 Van Gelderen, D.M.
 Van Gelderen.
-From the principal author of Maples of the World (M0002), these world-famous experts offer a photo gallery of the best maples to include in your landscape.
+From the principal author of Maples of the World, these world-famous experts offer a photo gallery of the best maples to include in your landscape.
 Descriptions for 579 maples provide habit, flower, fruit, distribution, degree of cultivation, and propagation information.
 Special attention devoted to Acer palmatum.
-80+ other species are illustrated with their cultivars and hybrids.
-The photos demonstrate the diversity of form, color, and size that make maples so useful in gardens of every kind.
+More than eighty (80) other species are illustrated with their cultivars and hybrids.
+The photographs demonstrate the diversity of form, color, and size that make maples so useful in gardens of every kind.
 8-1/2 x 11, 294p, 683 color photos, 2 color maps, 1999.
 OVERSIZE.

 FAVORITE TREES & SHRUBS: Lois Hole’s

 Lois Hole, Jim Hallis.
-Let the expert help plan and design a stunningly colorful yard, with trees and shrubs that add beauty, privacy & versatility.
-Describes 300+ trees and shrubs, all selected for their size, shape, seasonal color and hardiness.
+Let the expert help plan and design a stunningly colorful yard, with trees and shrubs that add beauty, privacy and versatility.
+Describes more than 300 trees and shrubs, all selected for their size, shape, seasonal color and hardiness.
 5-1/2 x 8-1/2, 368p, color photos, 1997.

 F0811 paperback..........US $15.95 CAN $19.95